fanout96/mfc_cb.node/README.md

 Refer to `config.yml`.

-* MFC models are stored in config.yml using their MFC profile ID.
+* MFC models are stored in `config.yml` using their MFC profile ID.
 This allows mfc_cb.node to track the model across name changes.
-To see or get this value manually, right click in your browser and select 'View Source', then search for nProfileID.
+To see or get this value manually, load the models profile page, right click and choose 'View Source', then search for nProfileID.

 * Chaturbate models are only stored with their model name.

 * Models can be added or removed by placing them into the appropriate section of `settings.yml`.
-This file will get scanned based on the `modelScanInterval` setting in `config.yml`.
-When a model is added to `ssettings.yml`, she will be placed in a pending queue in `config.yml` and once the mdel is online she will be added to the active record list.
+This file will get processed based on the `modelScanInterval` setting in `config.yml`.
+When added to `settings.yml`, the model will be placed into the corresponding entry in `config.yml` and once the model has been seen online they will be added to the main record list.
 Because `config.yml` gets rewritten during this process, any manual edits you make to config.yml will be lost.
-It is not recommended to manually add models to config.yml while the program is running.
+It is not recommended to manually add models to config.yml while the program is running, but instead to add them to `settings.yml`.

 * To run: `node main.js`